williams-c/covid_graphs/README.md

 Routes:

-**/list/states
+**/list/states**

   - returns a list of states that the API can generate data for

-**/list/:state/counties
+**/list/:state/counties**

   - returns a list of counties for a given state that the API can generate data for

   - required parameters:
     - state - the state to return data for

-**/total/state
+**/total/state**

  - returns the total number of confirmed cases for the given states

  - optional parameters:
-   - start - starting date for the time-series, must be of format 'YYYY-MM-DD'
+   - start - starting date for the time-series, must be of format 'YYYY-MM-DD' If null, 2020-01-22 date will be selected
      * data begins on 2020-01-22
-   - end - ending date for the time-series, must be of format 'YYYY-MM-DD'
+   - end - ending date for the time-series, must be of format 'YYYY-MM-DD' If null, current date will be selected
    - state - state to include in time-series, can request any number of states.
 If left blank, will return all states

-**/total/:state/county
+**/total/:state/county**

  - returns the total number of confirmed cases for the given counties